dgaydukov/cert-aws/sa/files/sa.md

     * to receive emails user must be subscribed to email topic
 * ses - sending emails for end users
-    * supports custom email header fields, and many MIME types
+    * supports custom email header fields, and many MIME types There are 2 ways to unsubscribe from sns emails:
+* click `unsubscribe` button in email
+* delete subscription from sns topic (using cli or console)

 ###### AppSync
 AppSync- allows developers to manage/synchronize mobile app data across devices, access/modify data when mobile device in offline state, so basically your app can work in offline mode.
 It supports Android/iOS/JavaScript.
 You can use open source clients to connect to AppSync GraphQL endpoint to fetch/save data.
 You can use dynamoDB/ElasticSearch/Lambda as data sources for AppSync.